 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-You know the revenue is out there and you know an email campaign can help you get it.
+You know the revenue is out there, and you know email can help you get it.
 But how do you keep a strong handle on your campaign as it plays out over weeks and months?

 Email autoresponders can save you a ton of time and deliver huge returns on campaign investment.
 Yet automation can be a double-edged sword.